ubicloud/ubicloud/README.md

 ## Status

-Ubicloud is in public alpha.
+Ubicloud is in public beta.
 You can provide us your feedback, get help, or ask us to support your network environment in the [Community Forum](https://github.com/ubicloud/ubicloud/discussions).